jason-fox/fox.jason.prismjs/README.md

 Install
 =======

-The DITA-OT PrismJS code highlighter has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT Prism-JS syntax highlighter has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 Installing DITA-OT
 ------------------

-The DITA-OT PrismJS code highlighter is a plug-in for the DITA Open Toolkit.
+The DITA-OT Prism-JS syntax highlighter is a plug-in for the DITA Open Toolkit.

 -  Full installation instructions for downloading DITA-OT can be found [here](https://www.dita-ot.org/3.2/topics/installing-client.html).